nyggus/makepackage/README.md

 #### Keep the current API of the package

 This, for instance, means that `makepackage`'s API does not offer different licences, structures of the root folder, and the like.
-Also, the API does not offer numerous arguments to enable the user to fill in the required fields of setup.py; the user can do it directly in the file, an approach that is easier than providing this information through command-line arguments.
+Also, the API does not offer numerous arguments to enable the user to fill in the required fields of pyproject.toml; the user can do it directly in the file, an approach that is easier than providing this information through command-line arguments.
 No GUI, too: just a simple shell command.

 The simpler the API, the easier the package is to use.
 The idea behind `makepackage` was to bring a _really_ simple API to create a package.
 This simplicity cannot come without cost, but the cost does not seem that great.
 True, if one wants to create a different organization of the package or wants to use `unittest` instead of `pytest`, then one will have to choose a different tool or do it manually.
 This is the main cost of simplicity we have to pay, but had `makepackage` enabled the user to choose from different options, the package's API would have been far more complicated.
 This would mean the main purpose behind creating the package — crreating the structure of a Python package in an easy way — would not have been accomplished.